CPT887 - Researching Eco-cities

 Part A of the module will begin by introducing students to the epistemological bases of social science research for “planning” (in its widest sense) and, after C Wright Mills, introduce the “planning imagination”.
 This part of the module will then go on to outline the dominant research traditions in the social sciences and explain how these are intimately linked to choices made at each stage of the research process.
 The connections between epistemology, methodology and method are established here.
 The logic of enquiry for undertaking effective research is then explained along with an introduction to using quantitative methods, qualitative methods, mixed methods, case studies, secondary, documentary and archive research, visual research methods and field observation/ethnography.
 This part of the module concludes with discussions on data analysis and presentation.

 Part B of the module will provide a tailored suite of sessions designed to develop the methodological expertise of those pursuing research on low carbon and eco-cities.
-Sessions will include: Mixed methods for eco-city analysis, helping to choose the right approach for a dissertation; Constructing and deconstructing appraisal systems; and an introduction to qualitative and quantitative analysis for eco-cities including application of GIS and AutoCAD.
+Sessions will include: Mixed methods for eco-city analysis, helping to choose the right approach for a dissertation; Constructing and deconstructing appraisal systems; and an introduction to qualitative and quantitative analysis for eco-cities including using appropriate software applications.

 Bryman, A. (2012) Social Research Methods (4e) Oxford OUP.